 New Mexico follows the rule of comparative negligence.
 This means that if a plaintiff is partly responsible for the accident, his or her award of damages will be reduced by the amount of his or her comparative fault.
 Some states require that the plaintiff must be less responsible, or no more responsible, for the accident than the defendant in order to recover any damages.
 However, New Mexico does not follow this modified comparative negligence rule.
 It uses a system of pure comparative negligence, under which an accident victim can potentially receive compensation as long as he or she was not completely responsible for the crash.

 Explore Your Options with an Albuquerque Lawyer after a Broken Bone Injury

 It is important to seek medical care after a car accident and to follow your doctor’s recommendations regarding broken bones.
 If possible, you probably should not speak to another driver’s insurer before consulting your own attorney.
 In many cases, insurers will try to find a way to blame you for the accident so that they can reduce the exposure of their insured policyholders.
-The injury attorneys at the Fine Law Firm are dedicated to protecting the rights of Albuquerque residents and other accident victims.
+The Albuquerque personal injury attorneys at the Fine Law Firm are dedicated to protecting the rights of Albuquerque residents and other accident victims.
 Contact us via our online form or call us at (505) 243-4541 to arrange a free consultation.
 The Fine Law Firm also represents individuals in Rio Rancho and elsewhere in New Mexico.